CPDP.ai2025 Conference Book

-If you intend to submit a contribution as an author, there are a number of important issues we want to announce from the outset.
+If you intend to propose a contribution as an author, there are a number of important issues we want to make you aware of from the outset.

 3. Hart requires every author of a contribution to accept and sign the contributor form.
 Details about the procedure for submitting this form will be sent to the corresponding authors after review and acceptance of the papers.